-- 3. Earn a grade of "C" or higher in a course for it to apply toward a Yavapai College degree or certificate, or for inclusion in a student's Arizona General Education Curriculum. - a.
-A maximum of 12 credit hours of "S" credit from 100- and 200- level courses may be applied toward any Yavapai College degree/certificate program.
-S/U grading is not an option for courses that are part of the Arizona General Education Curriculum (AGEC). - b.
+- b.
 A maximum of 12 credit hours of Independent Study courses may be applied toward any Yavapai College degree/certificate program. - c.
 Special interest and developmental education courses (courses numbered below 100) will not be applied toward degrees and certificates. - d.
-Students may fulfill degree requirements after leaving Yavapai College by transferring back applicable credits earned at "regionally accredited" institutions of higher education.
+Students may fulfill degree requirements after leaving Yavapai College by transferring back applicable credits earned at regionally accredited institutions of higher education.
 Students must adhere to the catalog requirements of their program of study during their last continuous enrollment at Yavapai College. - 4.
-Earn a cumulative grade-point average of 2.00 or better in all work completed at Yavapai College; - 5.
-Complete a minimum of fifteen semester hours in residence.
-If the certificate program requires 12-29 semester hours, a minimum of half the total hours must be completed in residence; if the certificate program requires 11 or fewer credits, all of the semester hours must be completed in residence. - 6.
+Earn a cumulative grade-point average of 2.00 or better in all work completed at Yavapai College.

+- 5. Complete a minimum of fifteen semester hours in residence for a degree program.
+If a certificate program requires 12-29 semester hours, a minimum of half the total hours must be completed in residence; if a certificate program requires 11 or fewer credits, all of the semester hours must be completed in residence. - 6.
 A maximum of 30 credit hours by any combination of Experiential Learning (examination, special articulation agreement, or evaluation) will be accepted; - 7.
 File a petition for graduation with Academic Advising no later than March 1.
 A student eligible for graduation at the end of the fall regular semester must petition for graduation no later than October 1; - 8.
 Remove all marks of deficiency on the student's records thirty days prior to the day of commencement, if expecting to use credit in those subjects toward graduation; - 9.
 Remove any indebtedness to the college.